Does November weather make you crabby? Me, too! There is no better way to feed your crabby than to join me for crabbing on the Oregon coast.

 You can take them home and do it yourself, or you can use the ocean-side facility for a nominal fee per crab.
 Want them packed on ice, or maybe for air-shipment?
 No problem, we’ve got you covered.

-you need 4 people to come out in the boat costs $135 each, at a total of $540 for the day.
+You need 4 people to come out in the boat at a cost of $135 each, at a total of $540 for the day.
 The price is the same whether you come alone or with friends, so make it a party!
 Or ask me to put you on a list and I can call you when we don’t have a full boat.

-In addition to the famous Buoy 10 salmon fishing and crabbing, the area of Astoria is a wonderful town for the whole family to visit. one of my favorite Sites include the Astoria Column.
-Also, have Lewis & Clark’s Fort Clatsop, Columbia River Maritime Museum, Astoria-Megler Bridge.
-Don’t forget the Goonies house, and terrific restaurants and bars along the river.
+In addition to the famous Buoy 10 salmon fishing and crabbing, the area of Astoria Oregon is a wonderful town for the whole family to visit.
+One of my favorite sites includes the Astoria Column.
+Also, Lewis & Clark’s Fort Clatsop, Columbia River Maritime Museum, and the Astoria-Megler Bridge are great stops.
+Don’t forget the Goonies house and terrific restaurants and bars along the river.